1986webdeveloper/XMPPChat/README.md

 This is XMPP Android chat example.

-To run the example project, clone the repo, and run pod install from the Example directory first.
+To run the example project, clone the repository.

 ![alt text](http://dev.acquaintsoft.com/xmppchat.gif)